CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< expand "net show bgp neighbor <neighbor> example" >}}

-The following example shows that a session with the peer is established and that authentication is enabled (the output shows `Peer Authentication Enabled` towards the end):
+The following example shows that a session with the peer is established and that authentication is enabled.
+The output shows `Peer Authentication Enabled` towards the end.

 ```
 cumulus@spine01:~$ net show bgp neighbor swp1